 see also the following discographies: Tubby Hayes, Ken Moule.

 Still performing in 2007 at the age of 82 Frank Holder, born in Bridgetown, Guyana, was an integral part of the original Johnny Dankworth Seven when it was formed in 1950.
 He was featured on bongos and conga drum in the Latin American numbers, adding a 'flamboyance' to the group's presentation as well as being the band vocalist.
 When the Seven enlarged to a big band in the mid 1950s he stayed with them and later worked with Joe Harriott.
-He was well into bebop when his chance came with Dankworth and liked to improvise using his voice as an instrument.
-With the decline of interest in jazz he went into cabaret and has worked ever since.
+He was well into bebop when his chance came with Johnny Dankworth and liked to improvise using his voice as an instrument.
+He remained with Dankworth for 11 years with the Seven and the big band.
+He worked at jazz venues Club XI, Feldman's and the Marquee among others.
+With the decline of interest in jazz in the 1970s he went into cabaret and has worked ever since, mainly in Europe.
 He re-appeared in the recording studios in 2006 with a nunber of CDs for the Mainstem label that are still in print (2015).
+He died in November, 2017 aged 92.

 Frank Holder - 2006 (The Artistry of Frank Holder - Maistem MSTCD0037)